Nathanwoodburn/HNS-server/varo/README.md

 [Add Varo Admin](#add-varo-admin)
 [Add a second nameserver](#replication)

-!!
-WARNING !!
-This is a work in progress and still has some bugs.

 Outline of the setup process:
 1. Set up a VPN tunnel between the backend and frontend (or use a shared network)